-Quincy University is approved by the U. S. Department of Homeland Security to accept and enroll nonimmigrant foreign students.
+Quincy University is approved by the U.S. Department of Homeland Security to accept and enroll non-immigrant international students.

-DOCUMENTS AND PROCEDURES - Applicants from foreign countries must file the following credentials with the Office of Admissions by June 1 for fall semester and by October 1 for spring semester:
+DOCUMENTS AND PROCEDURES - Applicants from international countries must file the following credentials with the Office of Admissions by June 1 for fall semester and by October 1 for spring semester:

-- 1. Complete and sign a Quincy University Application for Undergraduate Admission. - 2.
+- 1. Complete and sign a Quincy University Application for Undergraduate or Graduate Admission - 2.
 An official copy of the original transcript(s) of all high school and/or college work (an English translation of the original transcript(s) is required). - 3.
-All applicants from non-English speaking schools must submit the results of the "Test of English as a Foreign Language" (TOEFL).
-An official copy of the test scores must be sent to Quincy University by the Educational Testing Service, Princeton, NJ 08541 (Quincy University's institutional code is 1645).
-Generally, scores of 500 (paper) or 61 (internet) for undergraduate and 550 (paper) or 79 (internet) for graduate are acceptable evidence of a student's ability to study successfully in an English-speaking environment.
-If the student has taken either the ACT or SAT, those official scores should also be submitted. - 4.
-Submit a \$1,200 non-refundable enrollment fee. - 5.
-A financial statement (certified) attesting to the ability of the student to meet all University costs including books, residential expenses, and health insurance must be notarized and have appropriate signatures.
+All applicants from non-English speaking schools must submit the results of the "Test of English as a Foreign Language" (TOEFL) or International English Language Testing System (IELTS).
+An official copy of the TOEFL or IELTS test scores must be sent to Quincy University.
+Minimum scores of 550 (paper) or 80 (online) on the TOEFL are required for admission, and minimum scores of 6.5 on the IELTS are required for admission. - 4.
+Submit a writing sample based on a prompt provided by the Office of Admissions. - The Admissions Committee may require an interview with an Admissions staff member for admission to the University. - A financial statement (certified) attesting to the ability of the student to meet all University costs including tuition, residential expenses, health insurance, and travel/incidental expenses must be notarized and have appropriate signatures. - 7.
+Submit a \$1,200 non-refundable fee.

-After the student has been accepted by Quincy University and we have received notarized documentation of financial support, Quincy University will issue the Certificate of Eligibility for Nonimmigrant (F-1) Student Status (I-20), which is necessary to obtain a visa from an American Embassy to enter and study in the United States.
-A certified check payable in U.S. dollars covering the total semester cost for tuition, fees, room, board, and health insurance must be received in the Office of Admissions by August 1 for fall semester and December 15 for spring semester.
+After gaining admission to Quincy University, and the Office of Admissions has received notarized documentation of financial support, Quincy University will issue the Certificate of Eligibility for Nonimmigrant (F-1) Student Status (I-20), which is necessary to obtain a visa from an American Embassy to enter and study in the United States.
+A certified check payable in U.S. dollars covering the total semester cost for tuition, room, board, and health insurance must be received by the University by August 1 for fall semester and December 15 for spring semester.
+All charges must be settled by August 1 for fall and December 15 for spring- international enrollment costs are not eligible for a payment plan.
 All international students are required to participate in a health insurance program.